 This gives you a number, which corresponds to the day in the year you are “free”.

-If you want to know your date, without much algebra, just visit the site of DividendLife, were the Work freedom day calculator can be used.
+If you want to know your date, without much algebra, just visit the site of DividendLife, were the Work freedom day calculator an be used.

 My Work Freedom Day

-Okay, now it is time to find out what my Work Freedom Day in 2018 is.
-In 2018 I have looked at my expenses and managed to trim these down.
+Okay, now it is time to find out what my Work Freedom Day in 2019 is.
+As I do every year, in 2019 I took a big look at my expenses and managed to trim these down (a little).
 So my yearly expenses aren’t as high as in the last couple of years.

 I made a nice progress this year.
 I know I still have to go a long journey.
 But he every journey starts with the first small step.
 And a lot of small steps also take you far away.
-I now, if I want to, have to work just 11 months a year, to keep up my current life style.
+I now, if I want to, have to work almost 11 months a year, to keep up my current lifestyle.
 I can take a whole month off and not have any financial pain.
 Man that feels good.